leeoniya/dropcss/README.md

 - Not tested against or designd to handle malformed HTML or CSS
 - Excessive escaping or reserved characters in your HTML or CSS can break DropCSS's parsers
-- There is no processing or execution of `<script>` tags; your HTML must be fully formed (or SSR'd).
-You should generate and append any additional HTML that you'd want to be considered by DropCSS.
-If you need JS execution, consider using the larger, slower but still good output, `UnCSS`.
-Alternatively, [Puppeteer can now output coverage reports](https://www.philkrie.me/2018/07/04/extracting-coverage.html), and there might be tools that utilize this coverage data to clean your CSS, too.
-DropCSS aims to be minimal, simple and effective.

 ---
 ### Acknowledgements